sh1boot/sh1boot.github.io/drafts/ciscv.md

 </svg>

 The mapping of fields to different instruction operands is described by a frame.
-Different frames and different opcodes within each frame are currently enumerated in the ten free bits in `opcode`, `funct3`, and two bits of `funct7` (two bits of `opcode` are reserved to identify this encoding scheme).
+Different frames and different opcode pairs within each frame are currently enumerated in the ten free bits in `opcode`, `funct3`, and two bits of `funct7` (two bits of `opcode` are reserved to identify this encoding scheme).
 More on "enumeration" and its decoder implications later.

-No new instructions are introduced, but some optional instructions are included.
+No new instruction semantics are introduced; some optional instructions are included.
 A frame merely compressed two consecutive instructions into one 32-bit packet.
-The first instruction (generally) has its source register fields aligned to the source register fields of 32-bit opcodes, but the 32-bit destination register field is (generally) the register written by the second instruction.
+The first instruction (generally) has its source register fields aligned to the source register fields of 32-bit opcodes, but the usual destination register field is (generally) the register written by the second instruction.
 Other fields are recycled and repurposed according to the specific frame structure they follow.